ckovac/sm-project/README.md

 * ensure the Create/Modify Surveys, View Webhooks and Create/Modify Webhooks scopes are available for your app
 * manually complete the "test webhook fires" survey and confirm that the webhook fires by checking requestb.in

+IMPORTANT: manually clear out the webhooks between runs.
+           There appears to be a bug when creating a webhook.
+If there are multiple surveys with the same name then creating a webhook returns an error (because the survey names are not unique?)
+           Also, deleting a survey does not clear the associated webhooks (by design?).

+TODO: automate survey response and compare the webhook data with the event data

+Please run the following command from the project root folder to run the tests:

+    pytest